 Snickerdoodle Cupcakes with Brown Sugar Buttercream

-These Snickerdoodle cupcakes are super moist and taste just like a fresh baked snickerdoodle cookie.
+These Snickerdoodle cupcakes are super moist and taste just like a freshly baked snickerdoodle cookie.

 My family had noticed I had not been making nearly as many sweet treats lately, and they were begging for me to fire up my mixer and bake something!
 So, essentially these Snickerdoodle cupcakes were, “just because” cupcakes.
 My family is a BIG fan of the Snickerdoole cookie, and I had recently pinned a Snickerdoodle Cake that I’ve been dreaming about.
 I decided to cut that recipe in half for a dozen Snickerdoodle cupcakes.

-These Snickerdoodle cupcakes are super moist and taste just like a fresh baked snickerdoodle cookie.
+These Snickerdoodle cupcakes are super moist and taste just like a freshly baked snickerdoodle cookie.
 Topped with a crown of Brown Sugar & Cinnamon Buttercream, it’s a tasty combo you don’t want to miss.
-I think this recipe will quickly become a most requested cake in our family and happens to be one of my own personal favorites.
+I think this recipe will quickly become the most requested cake in our family and happens to be one of my own personal favorites.

 You know I often make cakes and cupcakes that start with a box mix, but this “from scratch” recipe is super simple to make, and I’m even thinking it would be a great idea to mix all the dry ingredients in a jar and gift during the holidays with the recipe attached!
 These cupcakes are sure to satisfy the Snickerdoodle lovers in your life.

 Grab your apron and let’s bake Snickerdoodle Cupcakes with Brown Sugar Buttercream!

 This post may contain affiliate links.
 Please read my disclosure policy here.